theonrex/web3-Authentication/README.md

 ` This is a website built with Next.js, firebase and Thirdweb SDK that allows users to login using their wallet address like metamask wallet address `

 ### Features
-- [x] Loging and Sign in with your cryptocurency wallet
+- [x] Login and Sign in with your cryptocurrency wallet
-- [x] Update your profile in realtime
+- [x] Update your profile in real time